Officials kill cougar that tried to attack a child in Leavenworth park

 Washington wildlife officials have killed a cougar that attempted to attack a child in a Leavenworth park near dusk on Saturday.
 The child was not seriously injured.

 Washington State Patrol Trooper John Bryant tweeted about the incident, which happened in Enchantment Park, a city park with athletic fields and hiking trails near the Wenatchee River.
+The park was closed Saturday afternoon after local residents reported a cougar behaving abnormally.
+At least one resident photographed the animal.

-Washington Department of Fish and Wildlife officials used dogs to track the animal, which was photographed by a local resident.
+Washington Department of Fish and Wildlife officials used dogs to track the cougar.
 Shortly after 1 a.m.
 Sunday, Bryant tweeted that the animal had been euthanized.
+State wildlife officials tweeted that the cougar did not appear to be unhealthy, but the agency plans additional testing on the carcass.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.